Supply Chain’s Guide to Partnering with Surgeons – Part 3: Speak The Same Language

 “You want to be inquisitive and show them you’re interested,” Young says.
 “Don’t say, ‘You use this high-cost item all of the time.’”

-Instead, Young suggests asking surgeons why they use a certain product on a particular kind of patient, so you can better understand how they make clinical decisions.
+Instead, Young suggests asking surgeons why they use a certain product on a particular kind of patient.
+This will help you better understand how they make clinical decisions.
 “There are two different ways of asking a question to engage the physician in the conversation,” she says.

 What A Successful Supply Chain Presentation Looks Like

 Throughout this blog series, Nash and Young shared several tips that supply chain professionals can leverage to win over surgeons during a presentation.
-Start by focusing on empirical facts in order to shift surgeons from a defensive position into a neutral one.
-The right analysis and storytelling will generate the result where surgeons choose the solution, instead of a solution being thrust upon them.
+Start by focusing on empirical facts to shift surgeons from a defensive to neutral position.